servicetitan/Stl.Fusion.Samples/docs/tutorial/Part02.md

   or even right during the computation.
-* `Use(...)` — gets the most up-to-date value of the current computed and makes sure that if this happens inside the computation of another computed value, the current `IComputed<T>` gets listed as a dependency of this "outer"  computed.
+* `Use(...)` — gets the most up-to-date value of the current computed and makes sure that if this happens inside the computation of another computed value, the current `Computed<T>` gets listed as a dependency of this "outer"  computed.

 A bit of code to help remembering this: